The Path to 9/11

 The Path to 9/11 is a two-part miniseries that aired in the United States on ABC television on September 10-11, 2006 and in other countries.
 The film dramatizes the 1993 World Trade Center bombing in New York City and the events leading up to the September 11, 2001, terrorist attacks.
 The film was written by screenwriter Cyrus Nowrasteh, and directed by David L. Cunningham, and stars Harvey Keitel and Donnie Wahlberg.

 The film was nominated for multiple Emmy Awards.
 It won the 2007 Emmy for Outstanding Single Camera Picture Editing.
 It also won the 2007 Eddie Award for Best Edited Miniseries.

-The film was controversial.
+The film was controversial and received substantial criticism from terrorism experts and individuals portrayed within the series for including fictitious events, misrepresentations, and historical inaccuracies.
 It aired once on September 11, 2006.

 Plot

 The miniseries presented a dramatization of the sequence of events leading to the September 11 attacks in 2001 by Al-Qaeda on the United States, starting from the 1993 World Trade Center bombing and up to the minutes after its collapse in 2001.
 The movie takes the point of view of two main protagonists: John P. O'Neill, and a composite Central Intelligence Agency (CIA) agent, "Kirk".

 O'Neill was the real-life Special Agent in charge of Al Qaeda investigations at the Federal Bureau of Investigation; he died in the collapse of the Twin Towers on September 11 shortly after retiring from the Federal Bureau of Investigation (FBI) and taking the position of Director of Security for the World Trade Center.
 The composite CIA agent "Kirk" is shown dealing with various American allies, especially Northern Alliance leader Ahmed Shah Massoud, in Afghanistan.
 In addition, "Patricia", a CIA headquarters analyst, represents the views of the rank and file at CIA headquarters.

 The miniseries features dramatizations of various incidents summarized in the 9/11 Commission Report and represented in high-level discussions held in the Clinton and Bush administrations.
 The final hour of the movie dramatizes the events of 9/11, including a recreation of the second plane hitting the World Trade Center, Tom Burnett's calls to his wife, and John Miller's reporting near the scene of the attacks.
 The film concludes with information about the 9/11 Commission's recommendations, as well as the performance evaluation the Commission gave the government when it reconvened in 2005.